rafalsza/movie-scrapers-app/README.md

 ## Features

 - **Web Scraping:** Utilizes web scraping techniques to fetch real-time movie rankings from popular websites.
-- **User-friendly Interface:** Provides a simple and easy-to-use command-line interface for interacting with the app.
 - **Ranking Display:** Displays movie rankings along with relevant details such as title, release year, and rating.

 ## Table of Contents